Skip to Content

 Use Outlet Plug Covers

-Don’t worry about sealing any outlets that are in interior walls, but set them in outlets on exterior walls.
+Don’t worry about sealing any outlets that are in interior walls, but put them in outlets on exterior walls.
 If you use the outlet quite a bit, don’t worry about it (because taking the outlet plug off often will be more of a pain than its worth), but definitely put these in outlets that you don’t use very often.
 Keeping the cold out means you won’t have to pay as much to keep the heat in.

 What do you do to save on winter home bills?
 Be sure to let us know in the comments.